AmineDjeghri/awesome-os-setup/cuda_pytorch_install.md

 ```

 #### 3.3 Python packages:
-- Always use `pip` command in Windows Terminal to install python packages.
+- Always use `pip` command to install python packages.
-- (need to be updated to automatically choose pytorch gpu/cpu version) there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`
+- (not updated) there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`